metomi/rose/sphinx/tutorial/rose/furthertopics/rose-bunch.rst

 Your suite should run, launch the Cylc GUI and successfully run the ``lander`` app.

-Once the suite has finished running and has shutdown, open Rose Bush to view its output (note that you can close the Cylc GUI at this point)::
+Once the suite has finished running and has shutdown, open Cylc Review to view its output (note that you can close the Cylc GUI at this point)::

    rose suite-log